rkomiris/wafr-chatbot/backend/README.md

 - `--embedding-model dummy`: deterministic offline embeddings for local smoke-tests.

 The `file` writer is handy for local inspection, while the Elasticsearch writer performs a bulk index call once credentials and an endpoint are available.

+## In-Memory Retrieval + Together LLM

+With embeddings generated, the FastAPI app can answer questions without Elasticsearch:

+1. Ensure `wafr_chunks_with_embeddings.jsonl` exists (see steps above).
+2. Update `.env` with the embeddings path and, optionally, `TOGETHER_API_KEY`.
+3. Launch the API: `uvicorn app.main:app --reload`.

+If an API key is provided, Together.ai generates the final answer; otherwise the service returns the top retrieved snippets so you can validate retrieval behaviour before wiring an LLM.

 ## Tests